+Networks

-Networks Your online provider directory lists in-network provi including as providers or Blue Plus initiate or termine iders in our service area and may change from time to time, nate in-network contracts. you verify your provider's network status with Blue Plus, ar particular plan.
-Not every provider is in-network for every To find an in-network provider, log in at bluecrossm Service at the telephone number on the back of yo nnonline.com (choose "Find a Doctor") or call Customer ur ID card.
-In-network participating providers In Minnesota High Value network providers Outside Minnesota BlueCard PPO network providers Outside Minnesota Out-of-network participating providers BlueCard PPO network providers Blue Cross and Blue Shield of Minnesota participating providers
+Your online provider directory lists in-network providers in our service area and may change from time to time, including as providers or Blue Plus initiate or terminate in-network contracts.

+Prior to receiving services, it is recommended that you verify your provider's network status with Blue Plus, including whether the provider is in-network for your particular plan.
+Not every provider is in-network for every plan.

+To find an in-network provider, log in at bluecrossmnonline.com (choose "Find a Doctor") or call Customer Service at the telephone number on the back of your ID card.

+In-network participating providers In Minnesota High Value network providers Outside Minnesota BlueCard PPO network providers Out-of-network participating providers Blue Cross and Blue Shield of Minnesota participating providers In-network participating pharmacy providers Classic pharmacy network

+For more information on how your in-network providers work with your benefits, please refer to "How Your Program Works."

-General Provisions Benefits In-Network Providers Out-of-Network Prov Out-of-Network Providers General physician office visit copay You pay \$35 per visit Not applicable Specialist physician office visit copay You pay \$70 per visit Not applicable
+General Provisions Benefits In-Network Providers Out-of-Network Providers General physician office visit copay You pay \$35 per visit Not applicable Specialist physician office visit copay You pay \$70 per visit Not applicable

 General Provisions

-Benefits In-Network Providers Out-of-Network Providers
+Benefits In-Network Providers Out-of-Network Provi Out-of-Network Providers

 Deductible

-Individual You pay \$2,000 You pay \$10,000
+Individual You pay \$1,000 You pay \$10,000

-Family You pay \$4,000 You pay \$20,000
+Family You pay \$2,000 You pay \$20,000